 Access the National Frontier and Rural Telehealth Education Center (NFARtec).
 The NFARtec teaches people how to use telehealth technologies to deliver addiction treatment and recovery services, and that includes clinical supervision.
 The Technology-Based Clinical Supervision Guidelines are downloadable from the NFARtec website or by using this link (Barton et al., 2016).
 The document provides background and history of technology-based clinical supervision, the many benefits of using technology to deliver it, and clearly outlines the support and infrastructure needed to deliver clinical supervision through the use of technology.

 For existing Clinical Supervisors seeking to renew your certification with Board of Examiners for Alcohol, Drug and Gambling Counselors, the following requirements must be met:

 - Complete the Clinical Supervision Refresher 6 hour course with CASAT Learning.
-This course is offered twice per year alternating between live webinar and in-person.
-CASAT Learning now offers a self-paced, online Clinical Supervision Refresher course.
+This self-paced, class is offered online.

 - Submit your renewal application, along with your certificate of completion from the above training, to the Board of Examiners for Alcohol, Drug and Gambling Counselors office via your LICENSEE portal.